 Who can I ask if I can't find my question answered here?

 A. First and foremost, applicants must have a bachelor's degree from an accredited institute, college, or university, beyond that, no single field of undergraduate specialization is required.
-However, applicants must have a thorough undergraduate background in the Sciences, and are have mastered basic material in the following areas: Mathematics (calculus through differential equations), Physics (college physics with calculus, including mechanics), Chemistry (inorganic), and Biology.
+However, applicants must have a thorough undergraduate background in the Sciences, and have mastered basic material in the following areas: Mathematics (calculus through differential equations) and Physics (college physics with calculus, including mechanics).

 A. All applicants must have a 3.0 on a 4-point scale.